AliAlWahayb/HalalLifeApp/README.md

 ---

+## 📌 Step 8: Recommended VS Code Extensions

+For a smoother development experience, install the following **VS Code extensions**:

+- **ESLint** - Enforce JavaScript/TypeScript coding standards.
+- **Prettier** - Auto-format code for consistency.
+- **Python** - Essential for FastAPI backend development.
+- **Codeium** - AI-powered code autocomplete for enhanced productivity.
+- **Better Comments** - Helps in writing readable and organized comments in code.

+---

-## 📌 Step 7: Keeping Your Fork Updated
+## 📌 Step 9: Keeping Your Fork Updated

 1. Open **GitHub Desktop**.
 2. Click on **"Fetch origin"** to get the latest changes from your fork.